Record Turnout and Support for Mount Sinai's Annual Greening Our Children Event

 Supporters Making the Difference in Children's Health and the CEHC

 The vast research and efforts of the CEHC greatly depend on philanthropic donations and proactive participation.
 Fundraisers such as Greening Our Children have helped translate research into real solutions that spearhead meaningful reform and reduce childhood diseases.

-"More than 40 percent of the attendees were new this year, as word of Phil's work continues to spread across social media platforms, word of mouth and in the press," noted Eileen Solomon, Director of Special Events at The Mount Sinai Medical Center.
+"More than 40 percent of the attendees were new this year, as word of Phil's work continues to spread across social media platforms, word of mouth and in the press," noted Eileen Solomon, Director of Special Events at The Mount Sinai Health System.
 "Of course having Jessica Alba as our honoree for her work with The Honest Company was also a major draw, in addition the passion of our donors and sponsors.
 People are driven by their desire for this information.
 Their passion, coupled with Phil's work and events to raise awareness about it are helping Mount Sinai's Children's Environmental Health Center to continue the momentum toward a healthier future for our children."

 Another stride toward this goal was the establishment of the Laboratory for Molecular Environmental Chemistry at Mount Sinai, which was announced at the Greening Our Children luncheon.
 Researchers at this new state-of-the-art, 3,000 square-foot facility will be investigating the causes of childhood diseases, namely autism, childhood asthma, obesity and Type 2 Diabetes, as well as the timing and measuring of chemical exposures.